Health Maps Wales is mainly based on Welsh resident data with defined geographic boundaries. Health Maps Wales geographies include:-

 The Quality Assurance and Improvement Framework and some of the Cardiovascular Atlas of Variation indicators contain Welsh ‘registered’ data.
 This is based on the Wales GP registered population and includes Primary Care Cluster information.

-Primary Care Cluster boundaries shown are purely notional, and in reality these boundaries are unclear with a small but significant number of individuals being registered with a Primary Care Cluster outside of the displayed geographic boundary.
-Wales has a population of over 3.1 million individuals distributed over 64 Primary Care Clusters averaging around 50,000 people in each cluster.
-These 64 “notional” Primary Care Cluster boundaries were derived through the grouping together of Lower Super Output Areas (LSOAs), of which there are 1,909 in Wales.
+Primary Care Cluster boundaries shown are purely notional, and, in reality, these boundaries are unclear with a small but significant number of individuals being registered with a Primary Care Cluster outside of the displayed geographic boundary.
+Wales has a population of over 3.2 million individuals distributed over 63 Primary Care Clusters averaging around 50,000 people in each cluster.
+These 63 “notional” Primary Care Cluster boundaries were derived through the grouping together of Lower Super Output Areas (LSOAs), of which there are 1,917 in Wales.
 These boundaries may not reflect the areas deemed to be covered by each cluster due to the method used to allocate LSOAs to Clusters.
-The mapping is purely for statistical purposes and has not been agreed nationally as official geography mapping in Wales.
+The mapping is purely for statistical purposes and was created by Wesh Government.
 Individual GP registration and residence data from the Welsh Demographics Service (WDS) was used to inform the allocation of LSOAs to Primary Care Clusters.
-LSOAs were assigned to Primary Care Clusters on a first past the post (FPTP) basis, e.g. if LSOA 1 had 80% individuals registered with a Primary Care Cluster in Cluster A and 20% registered with a Primary Care Cluster in Cluster B, LSOA 1 was allocated to Cluster A. Similarly, if LSOA 1 had 40% individuals registered with a Primary Care Cluster in Cluster A, 35% registered with a Primary Care Cluster in Cluster B, and 25% registered with a Primary Care Cluster in Cluster C, LSOA 1 was allocated to Cluster A. This allocation of LSOAs to primary Care Clusters was carried out in 2019.
+LSOAs were assigned to Primary Care Clusters on a first past the post (FPTP) basis, e.g. if LSOA 1 had 80% individuals registered with a Primary Care Cluster in Cluster A and 20% registered with a Primary Care Cluster in Cluster B, LSOA 1 was allocated to Cluster A. Similarly, if LSOA 1 had 40% individuals registered with a Primary Care Cluster in Cluster A, 35% registered with a Primary Care Cluster in Cluster B, and 25% registered with a Primary Care Cluster in Cluster C, LSOA 1 was allocated to Cluster A. This allocation of LSOAs to primary Care Clusters was carried out in 2024.